gregnavis/active_record_doctor/README.md

 - `ignore_models` - models whose uniqueness validators should not be checked.
 - `ignore_columns` - specific validators, written as Model(column1, ...), that
   should not be checked.
+- `ignore_join_tables` - join tables that should not be checked for existence of unique indexes.

 ### Detecting Missing Non-`NULL` Constraints